rdhwan/resinwatch/resinwatchv1/README.md

 ## Hardware Used
 - ESP8266 board (i use NodeMCU v3 lolin).
 - SSD1306 128x64 monochrome OLED display.
-- Generic 4/2 pins button (yep no need pullup resistor on this, i used the builtin `INPUT_PULLUP`).
+- Generic 4/2 pins button (yep no need pullup resistor on this, using the builtin `INPUT_PULLUP`).

 ## Library Dependencies
 - adafruit/Adafruit BusIO@^1.11.6